 Head and Neck Cancer

-There are over 50 different types of cancers that can occur in this region but the most common type of cancer is squamous cell carcinoma (commonly referred to as SCC).
+There are several cancers that can occur in this region but the most common type of cancer is squamous cell carcinoma (commonly referred to as SCC).

 Most of the surfaces in the head and neck region are lined by mucosa.
 Cells within the mucosa can grow abnormally and at uncontrolled rates giving rise to SCC.

 Location of Head and Neck Cancers

 - Nasal cavity and sinuses: The nasal cavity refers to the nose and the structures within it.
 The sinuses are air-filled spaces within the bones of the face.

 - Oral cavity: This area includes all the structures with the mouth, from the lips to the base of the tongue.

 - Throat: This is an area that includes the pharynx and larynx.
 The pharynx is the area at the back of the nose, mouth and neck that is divided into three separate regions – the nasopharynx, oropharynx and hypopharynx.
 The nasopharynx is a passage behind the nasal cavity.
 The oropharynx lies behind the oral cavity.
 The hypopharynx refers to the lowest part of the pharynx.
 The larynx is the area that contains the vocal cords and other surrounding structures.

 - Salivary glands: These glands are important in producing saliva that help to digest food.
 The main salivary glands are called the parotid glands, submandibular and sublingual glands.

 Cancers can arise within any of the above sites and/or structures.